 - Attorney General intervention.
 Provides that within 60 days after receiving a complaint and disclosure, the Attorney General may intervene or decide not to.
 Regardless of whether or not the Attorney General intervenes, the Attorney General may pursue alternative remedies available to the state.
 If the Attorney General does this, the person initiating the action has the same rights in that proceeding as if the action had continued under section 5.
 Findings and conclusions in the other proceeding are conclusive on all parties to an action under this section. - Service of unsealed complaint.
 Provides that when unsealed, the complaint must be served on the defendant, and the defendant must respond within 20 days. - Attorney General and private party roles.
 Provides that if the Attorney General does not intervene, the private party has the same rights in conducting the action as the Attorney General would have had.
 Provides conditions for later intervention by the Attorney General.
 Provides that if the Attorney General intervenes, the Attorney General has primary responsibility for prosecuting the action.
 Provides that the private person remains a party, and specifies the role of the private party. - Stay of discovery.
 Provides for stay of discovery by a private person if the Attorney General shows this would interfere with prosecution of a civil or criminal matter arising out of the same facts. - Court-imposed limits upon participation of private plaintiff.
-Allows a court to limit the private person's participation in an action in which the Attorney General has intervened. - Limitation of actions.
+Allows a court to limit the private person's participation in an action in which the Attorney General has intervened.

+- Limitation of actions.
 Provides that actions under this section must be brought within three years of the date of discovery of fraudulent activity by the Attorney General, or within six years after the fraudulent activity occurred, but not more than 10 years after the violation occurred.
 Specifies the effect of a guilty plea in a criminal action upon an action under this section.
-Provides that the state or a private person who brings an action under this chapter must prove the essential elements of the claim, including damages, by a preponderance of the evidence.

-- Award of expenses and attorney fees.
+Provides that the state or a private person who brings an action under this chapter must prove the essential elements of the claim, including damages, by a preponderance of the evidence. - Award of expenses and attorney fees.
 Provides that if the Attorney General or a person bringing an action prevails in or settles an action, the court may authorize the person to recover costs, attorney fees, and expert consultant and witness fees from a defendant other than the state or a political subdivision.
-If the Attorney General does not intervene, and if the defendant prevails, the court must award expenses and attorney fees against the party or parties who participated in the action if the action was clearly frivolous or brought for harassment. - Distribution to private plaintiff.
+If the Attorney General does not intervene, and if the defendant prevails, the court must award expenses and attorney fees against the party or parties who participated in the action if the action was clearly frivolous or brought in substantial part for harassment. - Distribution to private plaintiff.
 Provides that when the Attorney General intervenes at the outset of an action brought by another person, the person shall receive not less than 15 percent or more than 25 percent of any recovery in proportion to the person's contribution to the conduct of the action.
 If the Attorney General does not intervene at the outset, the person must receive between 25 and 30 percent of any recovery or settlement, as the court determines to be reasonable. - Employer restrictions.
 Forbids an employer from forbidding an employee to disclose information to a public entity in furtherance of an action under this section or from discriminating against an employee in terms or conditions of employment because of these disclosures.
-Specifies civil liability for employer violations.
+Specifies civil liability for employer violations. - Deposit of funds.
+Provides that proceeds must first be deposited in the fund that sustains actual damages, and that additional proceeds will be deposited in the general fund.